NeekDaSneak/Reading-Notes/Class-07.md

 ## Powershell

--Why should we learn about powershell
+Why should we learn about powershell?

- -Automate or execute the advanced operation via the terminal in windows
+- Automate or execute the advanced operation via the terminal in windows

- -Generally used by sys administrators and engineers
+- Generally used by sys administrators and engineers

- -Attackers use PowerShell to navigate through enivroments, knowing how attakers use the tools to help defend against attacks
+- Attackers use PowerShell to navigate through enivroments, knowing how attakers use the tools to help defend against attacks

- -Looks good on resume
+- Looks good on resume

 ## Things I want to know more about